 Defrosting is a process used to protect the heat pump from frosting when the climate reaches very low temperatures, a reversible valve is installed in any unit that we have by default, this valve reverses the flow of the heated refrigerant at the compressor to flow back to the condenser to keep it from frosting, this is done automatically in case of any frostings started to form on the unit.

-All our heat pumps come with the highest quality titanium finned heat exchangers, allowing you to use any type of water without worrying about the units lifetime.
+All our heat pumps come with the highest quality titanium finned heat exchangers, allowing you to use any type of water chemistry without worrying about the units lifetime.

-Having a pool cover will significantly reduce the size of the heat pump required for your pool, thus reduce the unit cost, that is due to its ability to save the heat supplied to the pool from being lost to the atmosphere.
+Having a pool cover will significantly reduce the size of the heat pump required for your pool, thus reducing the unit cost, that is due to its ability to save the heat supplied to the pool from being lost to the atmosphere.

-Elite Silent unit installation manual.
+1- Elite Silent unit installation manual.
 Click here

-2- Summer Eco unit installation manual.
+2- Eco unit installation manual.
 Click here